YagmurAkbaba/cookingApp/README.md

 # COOKIDEA
 * Techcareer Java Spring Boot Bootcamp Graduation Project.
-* The project is a social media platform that recipes shared.
+* The project is a REST API that serves as a social media platform that recipes shared.
+* In the Project:
   * Users have to create accounts.
 (Register)
   * Login is also implemented.
   * Registered users can share, update, delete, like, and comment on recipes.
+* Project front-end is under development.
+Check: https://github.com/YagmurAkbaba/cooking-App
 # Technologies
 * Java - Spring Boot
 * MySql